-Previous work has been presented at multiple venues/events including The Welcome Collection.
-She has been awarded the Julian Sullivan award for art and the Natwest Bank Award For Art (1999).
+Work was formerly shown at venues including The Welcome Collection.
+Michelle was awarded Julian Sullivan award for art and Natwest Bank Award For Art (1999).
 As Artistic Director at CoolTan Arts, she won twenty seven awards for their work as a mental health and arts charity.

 Sign up to the mailing for updates: